Easy ways to save energy

 Don't worry, not all energy saving measures are expensive and time consuming.
 You can start saving money with some practical quick wins that will help you cut energy use.

-Community members holding renewable energy signs
+Community members holding renewable energy signs on an open field

 Small switches to save energy and money